JoaoPauloCMarra/react-native-fast-image/README.md

 -   `FastImage.cacheControl.immutable` - **(Default)** - Only updates if url changes.
 -   `FastImage.cacheControl.web` - Use headers and follow normal caching procedures.
 -   `FastImage.cacheControl.cacheOnly` - Only show images from cache, do not make any network requests.

 ---

+### `source.cacheOmitURLParams?: boolean`

+If true will be cached under url without query params Useful when image url is dynamic and query params contain security information

+---